desktopus-org/desktopus/research/3-desktopus-image-spec/README.md

 ### Header

+- **type**: Specifies the type of the configuration file.
+For Desktopus image files, this should be set to `desktopus-image`.
+- **specVersion**: Specifies the version of the Desktopus image file specification used in the file.
 - **desktopusVersion**: Specifies the version of the Desktopus version used to build the Desktopus image.
   - Example: `v0.1.0`
 - **os**: Indicates the target operating system for the desktopus image.
   - Example: `ubuntu-jammy`